citizenfx/fivem-docs/README.md

 ### Wanna Contribute? 🤝

 We love contributions!
 If you're interested in helping out, check out our [Contribution Guidelines](content/docs/contributing/how-you-can-help.md) to get started.

----
-Please note we are not supporting RedM documentation yet!

 [docs]: https://docs.fivem.net